amartin755/tcppump/SCRIPTFORMAT.md

 __LLC header with SNAP extension__

-note: LLC header parameters must not be defined for snap packets.
+LLC header parameters must not be defined for snap packets.
 Their content is filled automatically.
 Otherwise a normal LLC packet is compiled.
 Organizationally Unique Identifier (range 0 - 0xffffff)

     oui